syncfusion-content/winui-docs/winui/Radial-Gauge/content-pointer.md

 ---
 layout: post
-title: Marker Pointer in WinUI Radial Gauge control | Syncfusion
+title: Content Pointer in WinUI Radial Gauge control | Syncfusion
-description: Learn here all about Marker Pointer feature of Syncfusion WinUI Radial Gauge control with image, text pointer support and more.
+description: Learn here all about Content Pointer feature of Syncfusion WinUI Radial Gauge control with image, text and customization support.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Shape Pointer in WinUI Radial Gauge
+# Content Pointer in WinUI Radial Gauge

-The `ContentPointer` in `SfRadialGauge` allows you to use any content using the `Content` property as a pointer to mark a specified value.
+The `ContentPointer` in [`SfRadialGauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to use any content using the `Content` property as a pointer to mark a specified value.

 {% tabs %}